Sebastian2702/BioRecordHub_Frontend/README.md

 Make sure this port is available.

-If you need to change it, update the VITE_PORT in your .env file and also update the corresponding FRONTEND_URL in your backend .env file to match:
+If you need to change it, update the PORT in your vite.config.ts file and also update the corresponding FRONTEND_URL in your backend .env file to match: